Disputes and other measures

 - assessing the overall stability of the current risk management and internal control system, particularly with regard to the risk of infiltration and facilitation of organised crime in tenders.

-At the end of the six-month period, the court extended the preventative measure for an additional six months, as provided for by Legislative Decree 159/2011.
+At the end of the six-month period, the Court extended the preventative measure for an additional six months, as provided for by Legislative Decree 159/2011.
 At the same time, the Court ordered the administrative body to draw up a programme of measures aimed at concluding the activities, including in relation to the findings of said body.
-On 8 January 2015, the presiding judge issued an order confirming authorisation for Italgas to be included in the Group’s consolidated financial statements at 31 December 2014, and ruled that the programme of measures should be drawn up taking into account Snam’s proposals and the staging of a technical round table.
-Snam is continuing to work closely with the judicial authorities and the administrative body in the hope of securing a swift conclusion to the proceeding.
+On 8 January 2015, the presiding judge issued an order confirming authorisation for Italgas to be included in the Group’s consolidated financial statements, and ruled that the programme of measures should be drawn up taking into account Snam’s proposals and the staging of a technical round table.

 Recovering receivables from certain users of the transportation and balancing system